 It’s 2019 and it’s a wonderful time to be alive in a world where people are becoming more mindful of the planet and its inhabitants.
 More and more, people are choosing to invest a little more money in their material possessions and take home ethical clothing brands among other efforts to help save Mother Earth.
 As I read somewhere recently, there is no such thing as cheap clothes – someone somewhere is paying the price.

-This year I’ve vouched to buy less and buy mostly second.
+This year I’ve vouched to buy less and buy mostly second-hand.
 I know it’s not always possible, so for the rest, I hope I can inspire you with these fantastic ethical clothing and fair fashion brands.

-What does Ethical Clothing really Mean?
+What does Ethical Clothing Mean?

-Brands and consumers sure have their own beliefs when it comes to what ethical clothing should mean.
+Brands and consumers sure have their own beliefs when it comes to what ethical clothes should mean.
 In my opinion, clothing can be called ethical clothing or ethical fashion when those criteria are met: